 No matter how long my limbs, I can not reach around you.

-No matter how hard I try, I can not reach your limbs.
+No matter how hard I try, my limbs can not reach up to you.